ACM SIGGRAPH Policy Guidelines

 Ensures that our structure, policies, and procedures are reflective of what we do, what we should be doing, and are the most effective and efficient possible.
 The ACM SIGGRAPH Chair shall always be a member of the Governance Advisory Board.

-6.8 Community Group Charges
+6.8 Affinity Group Charges

 Pioneers